OpenResearchInstitute/documents/Remote_Labs/ORI-Lab-User-Setup.md

 * [Support](#support)

 The ORI remote lab in San Diego consists of three computers and an array of test equipment, all sharing an isolated local area network (LAN).
+The ORI remote lab in Little Rock consists of two computers and a similar array of test equipment, all sharing another isolated LAN.

-A Raspberry Pi 4 running Raspbian, with an extra Ethernet port provided by a USB dongle, is responsible for all connections to and from the Internet.
+At each lab, a Raspberry Pi 4 running Raspberry Pi OS, with an extra Ethernet port provided by a USB dongle, is responsible for all connections to and from the Internet.
 It, in turn, is isolated from other network hosts in the building by means of VLAN routing in an Ethernet switch.
-The Pi's local host name is `ori-west` and it also has the domain name `sandiego.openresearch.institute`.
+The San Diego Pi's local host name is `ori-west` and it also has the domain name `sandiego.openresearch.institute`.
+Likewise, the Little Rock Pi is named `ori-south` and `littlerock.openresearch.institute`.

-A decently powerful Windows machine named `Aperture` is connected only to the LAN.
+In San Diego, a decently powerful Windows machine named `Aperture` is connected only to the LAN.
 It has an installation of Xilinx Vivado, and is enabled for Remote Desktop access.
 This machine was installed as a temporary substitute for the third machine, but for now will continue to be available.
 It also hosts two DVB-S2 satellite receivers on PCIe cards.

-An extremely powerful PC named `Chonc` is connected only to the LAN.
-It features a 3970X Threadripper processor with 32 cores (64 threads), many lanes of PCIe interconnect, 256GB of RAM, a 16TB disk array (to be expanded to 48TB), dual 10GB Ethernet ports, and a Nvidia GEForce RTX 3080 graphics card.
+At each lab, an extremely powerful PC is connected only to the LAN.
+In San Diego, it is named `Chonc`; in Little Rock, `Chubb`.
+It features a 3970X Threadripper processor with 32 cores (64 threads), many lanes of PCIe interconnect, 256GB of RAM, a 32TB disk array with double parity protection, dual 10GB Ethernet ports, and a Nvidia GEForce RTX 3080 graphics card.
 The operating system running on the hardware is Unraid from Lime Technology.
 Unraid is a flavor of Linux, combined with a flexible NAS-like storage manager and a hardware-assisted virtualization host.
-Chonc is configured to host a number of virtual machines, which run Windows 10 Pro or Linux as needed.
+Each machine is configured to host a number of virtual machines, which run Windows 10 Pro or Linux as needed.

 Typically, a remote lab user would log in to one of these VMs and work there,